-- Laboratory and office block including workshops, control rooms and counting rooms. - 2) Magnet building this is a ring building with special foundations to house the accelerator proper. - 3) Generator house for the magnet power supply and other auxiliaries. - 4) Experimental hall and shielding.
+- 1) Laboratory and office block including workshops, control rooms and counting rooms, library etc., - 2) Magnet building this is a ring building with special foundations to house the accelerator proper. - Generator house for the magnet power supply and other auxiliaries. - 4) Experimental hall and shielding.

 Although experiments will be carried out on internal and external beams and great attention needs to be paid to the layout of the experimental hall, the facilities required are simpler than with proton synchrotrons which also require long flight paths for the production of clean beams of secondary particles.

-Flexibility and provision for extension can be introduced by having a substantial amount of the outer wall of the magnet room in a removable form.
-This is technically and financially feasible for this smaller scale project.
+Flexibility and provision for extension can be

-5) Ancillary buildings for stores, equipment assembly, etc.

-Table 3 gives estimates of building costs.
+technically and financially feasible for this smaller scale project.
+Ancillary buildings for stores, equipment assembly, etc. 5) 6) Canteen Table 3 gives estimates of building costs.
 The figures are based on known costs of this kind of construction work, taking note of experience at Harwell and other laboratories.

-Table 3 - Site and Building Cost Estimates

-Ground investigation 10,000

-Opening up site 100,000

-Laboratory and office block 250,000

-Magnet building 200,000

-Generator House 40,000

-Experimental Hall (including cranes and shielding) 250,000

-Ancillary building 50,000

-Mechanical and electrical equipment, furniture etc. 100,000

-1,000,000

-4.3 Research Equipment

-Further capital grants will be required to cover research equipment associated with the use of the machine.

-In the first instance there will be a general requirement for target mechanisms, bending and analysing magnets, quadrupole lenses, magnet power supplies, electronics equipment and cables.
+TABLE III Site and Building Cost Estimates 10,000 Ground investigation Opening up site (token figure - dependent on site) 100,000 Laboratory and office block, including library 280,000 and colloquium rooms 350,000 Magnet building 50,000 Generator House Experimental halls (including cranes and shielding)250,000 80,000 Ancillary buildings Mechanical and electrical site services 200,000 (including sub-stations) 50,000 Roads, Car park 30,000 Canteen Total £1,400,000 5.3 Research Equipment Further capital grants will be required to cover research equipment associated with the use of the machine, In the first instance there will be a general requirement for target mechanisms, bending and analysing magnets, quadrupole lenses, magnet power supplies, electronics equipment and cables.
 Because of the smaller scale of the project, the lower energy of the machine and the different nature of electron/photon physics as compared with protons, the cost of such equipment will be much less than is required for NIMROD.
 Since the machine cannot compete as a source of clean and intense beams of secondary particles for further experiments, the beam handling equipment will be on much smaller scale.
 As specific new schemes for particular experiments emerge further grants will be required, but again the scale of cost will be much less than is involved in the full use of NIMROD.
 It is for example most unlikely that any new requirements will emerge for large and expensive bubble chambers.
-The capital costs of new research equipment, spares, etc. are estimated to level off at £250,000 per annum.

-4.4 Recurrent Expenses

-The recurrent expenses of the laboratory covering all salaries, wages, expenses, equipment, services etc. will build up in parallel with the complement.
-After completion of the machine expenditure will continue at a similar rate to cover the operation and use of the machine and the general running of the laboratory.
+Computing facilities will be required, but will not be needed separately if a nearby university has a powerful computer and can make time on it available.
+Provision for a computer has therefore not been included.
+The capital costs of new research equipment, spares, etc. are estimated to level off at £330,000 per annum.
+5.4 Recurrent Expenses The recurrent expenses of the laboratory covering all salaries, wages, expenses, equipment, services etc. will build up in parallel with the complement.
+After completion of the machine expenditure will continue at a similar rate to cover the - 6 - introduced by having a substantial amount of the outer wall of the nagnet room in a removable form.
+This is the operation and use of the machine and the general running of the laboratory.

 The financial support of University work in connection with the use of the machine, both within the Universities and at the Laboratory, should also be covered by a recurrent budget.
-Expenditure will build up during the latter half of the machine construction, and is estimated to level off at £400,000 per annum.
+Expenditure will build up during the machine construction, and is estimated to level off at £800,000 per annum.